gnachman/iTerm2/README.md

 ## Changelog

+### alpha 2:
+* Command + Drag lets you drag file/directory handles into any OSX app
+* Native BBedit support
+* External script support
+* Now works when the working directory is not valid for old paths in the buffer
+* Command + Shift + Click does `d <path>; ls`
+* Built with llvm/clang for slight performance increase
+* Scrolling with wheel always move at least one line.

-- alpha 1:
+### alpha 1:
-* Command + Click to open implemented
+* Command + Click to open implemented for Textmate and MacVim

 Jack Chen (@chendo)